sensu/sensu-docs/content/sensu-go/5.0/guides/prometheus-metrics.md

 ## Why use Sensu with Prometheus?

-The Prometheus ecosystem contains a number of actively maintained exporters, such as the [node exporter][5] for reporting hardware and operating system metrics or Google's cAdvisor exporter for monitoring containers.
+The Prometheus ecosystem contains a number of actively maintained exporters, such as the [node exporter][5] for reporting hardware and operating system metrics or Google's [cAdvisor exporter][6] for monitoring containers.
 These exporters expose metrics which Sensu can collect and route to one or more time-series databases, such as InfluxDB or Graphite.
 Both Sensu and Prometheus can run in parallel, complimenting each other and making use of environments where Prometheus is already deployed.

 ## In this guide

-This guide uses CentOS 7 as the operating system with all compoments running on the same compute resource.
+This guide uses CentOS 7 as the operating system with all components running on the same compute resource.
 Commands and steps may change for different distributions or if components are running on different compute resources.

 At the end, you will have Prometheus scraping metrics.
 The Sensu Prometheus Collector will then query the Prometheus API as a Sensu check, send those to an InfluxDB Sensu handler, which will send metrics to an InfluxDB instance.
 Finally, Grafana will query InfluxDB to display those collected metrics.